nicospavlidis/opc/README.md

 #### INSTALLATION

-1. Download the latest release [here](https://github.com/nicospavlidis/opc/)
+1. Download the latest OPC release from this page.

 2. Uncompress the `opc-master.zip` file.